oracle/graalpython/docs/user/PythonNativeImages.md

 ---
 layout: docs-experimental
 toc_group: python
-link_title: Python Native Images
+link_title: Python Native Executables
 permalink: /reference-manual/python/native-image/
 ---
-# Native Images with Python
+# Native Executables with Python

 Python is a large language.
 "Batteries included" has long been a core tenet of CPython.
 As a compatible replacement, GraalPy includes most of those "batteries" as well.
 GraalPy binaries are much bigger than all CPython binaries combined, however.
-The data-structures differ, there is extra meta-data and in general more code required to support the just-in-time (JIT) compiler for Python code, and GraalPy also includes many standard Python modules in the main binary that are external C modules for CPython.
+The data-structures differ, there is extra metadata and in general more code required to support the just-in-time (JIT) compiler for Python code, and GraalPy also includes many standard Python modules in the main binary that are external C modules for CPython.
 All this means that the binary sizes for a GraalPy distribution are about 10 times larger than for CPython.

 In embedding scenarios, the defaults for GraalPy builds may include much more than needed for any one specific application.
 Java embeddings usually have more limited use cases for the Python interpreter than the full GraalPy distribution, and often can know ahead of time whether certain features are needed or may even be undesired.
-Thus, when embedding GraalPy in Java applications, the binary size can be reduced to some extent.
+Thus, when embedding GraalPy in a Java application, the binary size can be reduced to some extent.

 First and foremost, GraalPy accepts system properties on the `native-image` command line that exclude parts of the core runtime from the build.
-The flags we currently provide can, when taken together, reduce image size by around 20%.
+The options currently provided can, when taken together, reduce the size of the executable by around 20%.
 These are:

-* `python.WithoutSSL=true` - This flag removes the `ssl` module from the build.
+* `python.WithoutSSL=true` - This option removes the `ssl` module from the build.
-  If no secure network access or certificate checking is required, this removes the usage Java's SSL classes and the BouncyCastle library.
+  If no secure network access or certificate checking is required, this removes Java's SSL classes and the BouncyCastle library.
-* `python.WithoutDigest=true` - This flag removes the `_md5`, `_sha1`, `_sha256`, `_sha512`, `_sha3`, and `_hashlib` modules from the build.
+* `python.WithoutDigest=true` - This option removes the `_md5`, `_sha1`, `_sha256`, `_sha512`, `_sha3`, and `_hashlib` modules from the build.
   This removes the direct usages of `java.security.MessageDigest` and `javax.crypto.Mac` from GraalPy.
 * `python.WithoutPlatformAccess=true` - This removes the `signal` and `subprocess` modules, removes accesses to process properties such as the Unix UID and GID, or setting the Java default time zone.
   This has no significant impact on binary size, but if these are unwanted capabilities that are dynamically disabled with context options anyway, they can also be removed ahead of time.